cfengine/documentation/reference/promise-types/users.markdown

 tags: [reference, bundle agent, cf-agent, users, promise types]
 ---

-User promises are promises made about local users on a host.
+User promises are promises made about **local users** on a host.
 They express which users should be present on a system, and which attributes and group memberships the users should have.

 Every user promise has at least one attribute, [`policy`][users#policy], which describes whether or not the user should be present on the system.
 Other attributes are optional; they allow you to specify UID, home directory, login shell, group membership, description, and password.
 Platform native tools are used to create/modify/delete users (C api on Windows, and `useradd` `usermod` `userdel` on Unix, Linux and similar platforms).
+User presence is determined by the `NetUserGetInfo` function on Windows and reading `/etc/passwd` on Unix, Linux and similar platforms nix External/non-local for example LDAP are ignored.

 A bundle can be associated with a user promise, such as when a user is created in order to do housekeeping tasks in his/her home directory, like putting